Naledi-Mokhethi/HospitalQueue/README.md

 ### Purpose
 - The primary objective of this project was to work with data structures and get comfortable with them.
 - The project includes a custom node class and a custom priority queue class.
+- The Form takes the user input and temporarily store's it in the node as a list.
+- The patients are queued according to the severity of their problems.
+- Once a patient has been helped the dequeue is triggered.
+- The patient data is written to the database for record keeping purposes.

+### Pending Updates
+- Login for Nurse's to limit access to functionalities such as the dequeue.
+- A get patients records that will read and export the history of the ER Patients for audit purposes.
+- Browser data caching to keep the data when the browser is closed.

 ### Credit
 - The UI Template was acquired on themewagon.com